 At the time of this application, there have been minor revisions to this section.
 The City of San Antonio, City Council as our governing body, has a legal and fiscal responsibility to administer and oversee the DHS EHS-CCP, DHS Early Head Start and DHS Head Start programs.
-The

-Governing Body ensures objectivity in monitoring the program's progress in meeting Head Start Performance Standards and internal program mandates as well as ensuring that program goals and objectives tie into a larger community vision for early childhood education services.
-While the City of San Antonio's City Council must maintain its legal and fiscal responsibilities, it has authorized the CAAB to oversee other key responsibilities and may authorize an advisory committee to oversee these necessary duties.
+The Governing Body ensures objectivity in monitoring the program's progress in meeting Head Start Performance Standards and internal program mandates as well as ensuring that program goals and objectives tie into a larger community vision for early childhood education services.
+While the City of San Antonio's City Council must maintain its legal and fiscal responsibilities, it has authorized an advisory committee, the Community Action Advisory Board (CAAB), to oversee other key responsibilities per HSPPS 1301.2 (c)..

 The Governing Body and the HSPC partner with each other and key management staff to develop, review, and approve DHS Head Start program policies and planning items.
-The CAAB is charged with oversight of specific DHS Head Start program functions and receives monthly fiscal and program reports which are provided one week prior to the scheduled meeting.
+The CAAB is charged with oversight of specific DHS Head Start Program functions and receives monthly fiscal and program reports which are provided one week prior to the scheduled meeting.
 DHS, Head Start Administrator and Program Managers present reports to ensure the Governing Body and HSPC carry out their responsibilities as stated in Section 642(c) of the Head Start Act, to include review and approval of annual items.
 Training opportunities are provided to the Governing Body throughout the year and decision-making items are presented for program development, budget and policy and community advocacy.
-Governing body meetings have been held virtually since March 2020 and will continue to do so in a manner that respects Open Meetings Act of Texas protocols while ensuring members safety.
+Currently Governing Body meetings have reverted to in-person and will continue to do so in a manner that respects Open Meetings Act of Texas protocols while ensuring members safety.